MariaTech2024/posts_fetcher/README.md

     📝 View, search, add, edit, and delete posts.
     🗨️ View detailed information about each post, including comments.

-📚 Table of Contents

-    Features
-    Technologies Used
-    Installation
-    How It Works
-    API Endpoints Used
-    Error Handling & Loading State
-    Contribution

 ✨ Features

     Display Posts: Fetches a list of posts and displays them in a card format with title and body.